Social Spotlight: The Web’s Most Used Social Media

 Also known as VK, VKontakte was the brainchild of St. Petersburg University’s Pavel Durov.
 Sharing a somewhat similar story to Facebook in its origin, it went into beta testing in September of 2006 initially among students of the university only through invitation.
 After gaining enough steam and garnering over 100,000 users in February of 2007, and surviving a DDoS attack at its advent, it quickly became the second top social media site in Russia.
 Reaching well over a million users in July of the same year and then leaping to ten million in April.
 Besting competitor Odnoklassniki and becoming the number one most used social media site in Russia.
 It soon went on to accrue over 410 million registered users as of January of this year and becoming the top social media and networking site in Europe, with the majority of its users being in Russia.
 VK is available in a variety of languages and offers users chat capability either publicly or privately, groups and pages similar to those of Facebook as well as events, tagging and sharing media in all its various forms.
 Through its intuitive design, appeal and popularity to Russian, Belarussian, Ukrainian and Kazakhstani audiences, VKontakte became the 5th most popular website worldwide.

 Formerly known as Xiaonei.com and founded by a collection of university students, most notably Wang Xing, Wang Huiwen and Lai Binqiang from Tsinghua University and Tingjing University in December of 2005.
 Later acquired by Joseph Chen, an MIT graduate and now chairman and CEO of the then Xiaonei.
 Later changed to Renren in August of 2009 along with the domain name and logo.
-Primarily aimed at college students, its profiles depend on the users various points of education from middle school all the way to university in addition to various other aspects relevant to the user, such as contact info, favorite music and movies, different hobbies and with the added ability to personalize profile backgrounds and music.
-With similar albeit strictly monitored and sensored aspects to Facebook such as sharing, messaging, online gaming and all the regular trimmings you’d expect from a social networking site.
+Primarily aimed at college students, its profiles depend on the user’s various points of education from middle school all the way to university in addition to various other aspects relevant to the user, such as contact info, favourite music and movies, different hobbies and with the added ability to personalize profile backgrounds and music.
+With similar albeit strictly monitored and censored aspects to Facebook such as sharing, messaging, online gaming and all the regular trimmings you’d expect from a social networking site.
 And with the release of Renrenzhuomian, the instant messaging component and mobile app available for both iOS and Android, more and more people can gain access to Renren’s features.
 Ranking high among the most used social media services in China, Renren has a strong following and continues to see its user base increase as the years go by.

 This one is something else by all accounts.
 Aiming to be not just a mobile instant messaging client, but an entire entity with multiple service suites for everything from social networking to paying your electricity bills.
-WeChat started its humble journey as a project at Tencent Guangzhou Research and Project center in October of 2010, originally known as “Weixin” and conceived by Xiaolong Zhand and Ma Huateng.
+WeChat started its humble journey as a project at Tencent Guangzhou Research and Project centre in October of 2010, originally known as “Weixin” and conceived by Xiaolong Zhand and Ma Huateng.
 It was released in 2011 backed by the government in their attempts to finance the Chinese e-commerce market.
 It was then re-branded as Wechat for a wider international market.
 Reaching somewhere around 900 million active monthly users in 2016, the majority of which being of Chinese origin.
 Featuring a robust instant messaging system complete with all the usual aspects you’d come to expect, such as voice messaging, media sharing, conference calls and locations.
-It also has the ability to integrate with other, more popular social media networking services such as Facebook owned apps.
+It also has the ability to integrate with other, more popular social media networking services such as Facebook-owned apps.
 It also comes with its own automatic translation program built in.
-In addition to its “Moments” feature which basically mimics the timeline you’re oh so used to from Facebook, allowing people to share music, videos, content of any form and cast their approval with a “Like.”
-It even offers linking to either Facebook or Twitter to automatically share moments to both platforms.
+In addition to its “Moments” feature which basically mimics the timeline you’re oh so used to from Facebook, allowing people to share music, videos, the content of any form and cast their approval with a “Like.”
+It even offers to link to either Facebook or Twitter to automatically share moments to both platforms.
 The most enticing feature yet to come out of WeChat is the ability to link your bank account to the app in order to pay for goods, services or even bills in addition to money transfers using “WeChat Pay.” many stores in China now accept WeChat payments as an option.
 Many an aspiring social media developer or online entrepreneur can learn a thing or two from Tencent’s approach to social media.

 That Was Pretty Neat